coccon/proffastpylot/docs/usage.md

 MyPylot.run_inv(n_processes)
 MyPylot.combine_results()
 ```
-Or run all these steps automatically one after the other
+Or run all these steps automatically one after the other by the command

 ```python
 my_pylot.run(n_processes)